7 Ways to Repurpose Blog Content to Increase Reach & Engagement

-Most don’t re-share content at the risk of being ‘spammy'.
+But we get it.
+Consistently resharing the same piece of content can seem....well a bit 'spammy'.
 This is a very real concern and can be the case when not done carefully.

-When re-sharing content you need to follow three simple rule:
+When re-sharing content you need to follow three simple rules:

-Re-sharing is particularly powerful when that content becomes timely or news-worthy.
-For example, we often re-share key articles here on Better Business Tools as their themes come in and our of popularity
+Re-sharing is particularly powerful when that content becomes timely or newsworthy.
+For example, we often reshare articles here on BETTER BUSINESS TOOLS when their topic is being talked about again.

-Infographics allow you to communicate key information through the use of engaging and eye-catching graphics.
-In the case where your blog content is long-form, creating a snapshot of the most important points in an infographics acts both as a reminder of key information and as a way to drive traffic to your original blog piece to ‘find out more’.
+In the case of your blog content being long-form, creating a snapshot of the most important points in an infographic acts both as a reminder of key information and as a way to drive traffic to your original blog piece to ‘find out more’.

-So, even though long-form content is a crucial part of your SEO strategy, as well as an excellent way to position yourself as a thought leader with those that matter to your business, on its own it will not always secure you great results.
+So, even though long-form content is a crucial part of your SEO strategy, as well as an excellent way to position yourself as a thought leader - on its own it will not always secure you great results.

 Using a micro-blogging approach to content leveraging is an excellent way to increase your reach and give yourself a huge amount of social media content easily.
-For example, you may re-share a link to a piece of long-form content, but instead of simply highlighting what is included in the content you give a snapshot of a key point within the content.
+For example, you may re-share a link to a piece of long-form content, but instead of simply highlighting what is included in the content you could outline just one of the most important aspects of the article.